 Transforming Greenwood Community Park into the Gateway for Your New Baton Rouge Zoo

-Two nationally renowned and award-winning design firms specializing in zoo and municipal park planning and design, will lead the process which will include an extensive public outreach and stakeholder engagement plan to create a common public vision for the Park and Zoo.
+A team of BREC project managers worked with two nationally renowned and award-winning firms specializing in zoo and municipal park planning and design.
+These design consultants led the master planning process which included extensive public outreach and stakeholder engagement creating a common public vision for the Park and Zoo.

-The completed visionary master plan report will include an illustrative master plan and other supporting graphic imagery that captures the spirit of the proposed features and their characteristics, a phasing plan with priorities and associated cost estimates, and funding strategies that will chart the Zoo and Greenwood Community Park’s future development for the next 10 years.
+A complete visionary master plan report will be published.
+This document will include an illustrative master plan and other imagery that captures the spirit of the proposed features, a phasing plan with priorities and associated cost estimates, and funding strategies that will chart the Zoo and Greenwood Community Park’s future development.

 Why Zoos Matter

 Great zoos provide cities with educational and entertaining activities for both residents and visitors alike, and a zoo with a beautiful park as its gateway is a gift, in particular, to children who may visit both on school trips and with their families, businesses seeking a unique site for large meetings and retreats, couples planning unforgettable weddings and conventions planning receptions for visitors from across the country.

 Zoo’s core mission is conservation – Our Zoo plays an important role in local and global conservation as it is in a unique position to make a difference in the survival of a variety of animal species.
 The research that takes place at a zoo on animal behavior, reproductive biology, nutrition, health and genetics is also valuable to wildlife managers, field researchers and other scientists.

 Entertain, educate & engage – From safari nights to twilight tours to spring and summer zoo camps, children and adults alike can make an emotional connection with animals at zoos and form memories with their loved ones that can last a lifetime.
 Visitor research shows that when people experience the wonderment of animals up close, they are empowered to learn more and behave differently.